healthdataqualityorg/dqfit/readme.md

 # Data Quality Fitness Index Tool

-👷‍♂️  The Following Package is Under Construction.
+👷‍♂️  This package and concept is under construction.
 All feedback and ideas warmly welcomed.

 ## Developer Quickstart